Navigation auf uzh.ch

 Development of a subject-independent instrument for a video-based classification of metacognitive-discursive instructional quality

-The aim of the project is to develop a coding and rating instrument for recording metacognitive-discursive teaching quality.
-In particular, the instrument not only records the teacher's metacognitive stimuli, but also the discursive quality of teaching and the learners' metacognitive activities.
+The aim of the project was to develop a coding and rating instrument for capturing metacognitive-discursive teaching quality.
+The instrument not only recorded the teacher's metacognitive stimuli, but also the discursive quality of teaching and the learners’ metacognitive activities.

 Further information can be found under MeDUQua.